Battle of Bojong Kokosan: Battle

 The Allied forces' defense was reinforced with dozens of tanks, armoured wagons, and trucks containing thousands of Gurkha troops.
 The convoy carried out by the Allied forces managed to enter the TKR defense line.
 When approaching the Bojongkokosan cliff, the TKR troops immediately opened fire and launched an attack.

 Allied troops armed with modern war equipment immediately bombarded the fighters' defenses with steel tanks, mortars, and machine guns.
 However, the TKR troops managed to escape the Allied attack after heavy rain accompanied by fog poured over the Bojong Kokosan area.
 The fighting happened again along the road from Bojongkokosan to the border of Cianjur.
 The battle also extended on the Sukabumi–Cianjur border.

 The Allied troops on their way to Bandung were frightened by the attack in Bojongkokosan.
 Finally, the Allied Commander invited the TKR leader and the local government to negotiate.
 Represented by the Commander of Regiment III, Lieutenant Colonel Edi Sukardi, the ceasefire proposal was finally approved.

 Bombing on Cibadak

 The ceasefire negotiated by the Allied commanders only lasted a day.
 On 10 December 1945, the Allied forces again bombed the Cibadak District, Sukabumi Regency.
 The bombing was recorded in the Dutch magazine Fighting Cocks by Doulton.
-The attack by fighter planes carried out by the Allied forces on the TKR troops in Bojong Kokosan was even recorded as the largest in World War II.
 The Allies carried out aerial bombing after learning that dozens of their soldiers had been killed by TKR troops.
 In the bombing incident, 73 fighters were killed.
 Some of the names of fighters who died in the battle are recorded on the Monument of Bojong Kokosan.
 Not only did they killed, the incident also injured hundreds of civilians.
 Hundreds of houses were destroyed after the Royal Air Force carried out a counterattack.
 The Allies bombed several villages in Kompa, Sukabumi Regency and Cibadak until they were destroyed and leveled to the ground.